spack/spack-tutorial/tutorial_developer_workflows.rst

 to run commands inside the build environment.
 In the packages section of the tutorial this was combined with ``spack cd`` to produce a manual build outside of Spack's automated Process.
-We feel it is important to re-highlight this combination for the development section since the ``spack build-env && spack cd`` combination provide streamlined development experience when iterating on a single package.
+This command is particularly useful in developer environments -- it allows developers a streamlined workflow when iterating on a single package without the overhead of the ``spack install`` command.
-``spack install`` has additional overhead and interaction with the filesystem that is not necessary when tightly iterating between build and testing a package.
+The additional features of the install command are unnecessary when tightly iterating between building and testing a particular package.
+For example, the workflow modifying ``scr`` that we just went through can be simplified to:
-An example workflow is provided below.

 .. literalinclude:: outputs/dev/navigation-and-build-env.out
    :language: console